welikepie/event-handler/README.md

 - Retrieving Speaker Submissions
 - Editing Speaker Submissions
 - Recieving any form submissions from the site and forwarding these on to end destinations

+The server being inactive does mean that content will not be provided, and therefore pages will not render correctly, as they are reliant on Javascript communicating with the Node Server to render correctly.

 ###On Form Validation###